gamedig/gamedig.github.io/src/archive/index.md

 ---
-title: Protocol Archive
+title: Archive
-description: A archive of query protocols that are widely used
+description: A archive of relavent documents relating to GameDig and the underlying protocols
 ---

 ::: warning :construction: Uh oh!